• Menu

 image of mount crested butte

 Mt.
 Crested Butte ski runs at Crested Butte Mountain Resort.
-Photo by Crested Butte Mountain Resort Facebook.
+Photo by Crested Butte Mountain Resort Facebook

-A number of great skiing areas exist in and around Gunnison.
+Several great skiing areas exist in and around Gunnison.
 For visitors hoping to stay in Gunnison, the Cranor Hill Ski Area is the best option.
 This small, local ski hill features four runs and one lift, so it’s perfect for those hoping to avoid the crowds that flock to larger ski resorts.
 The season runs from January to March, and the hill is only open from Friday to Sunday.
 Visitors should keep in mind that the Cranor Hill Ski Area only opens in seasons with sufficient natural snowfall.

 For a more luxurious ski resort near Gunnison, head north for thirty minutes to Crested Butte Mountain Resort, a world-class resort with restaurants, lodges, ski rentals and lessons, and top-tier skiing.
 There are a huge number of runs ranging in difficulty from beginner-friendly to double black diamond.